Skip to Content

 Add 100 grams (3/4 cup) of self-raising flour and 25g (1/4 cup) of unsweetened cocoa powder into a large bowl.
 Mix it together until there are no lumps left.
 It helps if you sift the mixture but this isn’t essential.

-You can sub the flour 1:1 for gluten-free flour blend.
-If you can’t find a self-raising blend, just use plain flour with 1/4 tsp of baking soda and 1 teaspoon of baking powder mixed in.
+You can sub the flour 1:1 for a gluten-free flour blend.
+If you can’t find a self-raising blend, just use plain gluten-free flour with 1 teaspoon of baking powder mixed in.

-I used Asda’s own gluten free flour as it contains xanthan gum, which stops the cookies from falling apart.
-If your blend doesn’t contain it, add 1/8 teaspoon of xanthan gum to the recipe.
+I used flour that contains xanthan gum, which stops the cookies from falling apart.
+If your blend doesn’t contain it, add 1/8 teaspoon of xanthan gum to the recipe separately.

 Step 3: